top of page

 The Infection Chain and Monetisation

-The campaign, which includes extensions like "Free VPN Forever" (with 16,000+ installs), uses a multi-stage approach to remain undetected:3
+The campaign, which includes extensions like "Free VPN Forever" (with over 16,000 installs), uses a multi-stage approach to remain undetected:

 • Delayed Execution: The malware waits 48 hours before communicating with its command-and-control (C2) server.